AlphaeusNg/FYP/README.md

 3. Verify that the file upload works and CORS headers are properly set.

 ## To run the app
-Once everything has been set up properly.
-To start the app, simply double click the `run_servers.bat` file.
+Once everything has been set up properly, to start the app, simply double click the `run_servers.bat` file.

 If that doesn't work, you can run these codes below on separate terminals.

 ### Frontend React
 ```bash